alexroan/Journal/README.md

 ### Start your own

-Fork this repository and clone repo.
+Fork this repository and clone.

 ### Submit an entry